eugenekim3107/loan-credential-predictor/README.md

 # LoanProject
 Determines if investors should load money to borrower
+Which features most correlate with credit criteria